 We are proud to have been a part of this historic milestone and look forward to celebrating many more.
 Check out these stats:

-- As of June 2016, Suncoast has already donated $36,826, resulting in 36,826 trees being planted in Florida so far this year.
+As of February 2017, Suncoast has already donated $9,394, resulting in 9,394 trees being planted in Florida so far this year.

-- In 2015 Suncoast donated $36,826, resulting in 36,826 trees being planted in Florida.
+- In 2015, Suncoast donated $36,826, resulting in 36,826 trees being planted in Florida

-- In 2014 Suncoast donated $34,355, resulting in 34,355 trees being planted in Florida.
+- In 2014, Suncoast donated $34,355, resulting in 34,355 trees being planted in Florida

-- In 2013 Suncoast donated $31,480, resulting in 24,230 trees being planted in Florida.
+- In 2013, Suncoast donated $31,480, resulting in 24,230 trees being planted in Florida

-- In addition, in 2012 we planted 28,000 long leaf pine saplings in the Blackwater River State Park and are on track to donate over $25,000 in 2013.
+- In 2012, Suncoast planted 28,000 long leaf pine saplings in the Blackwater River State Park

-- Suncoast offers special discounted loan rates for purchasing a “green” vehicle.
+Suncoast offers special discounted loan rates for purchasing a “green” vehicle.

 Suncoast’s also in the process of replacing our fleet cars with hybrid vehicles.
 We currently have seven company cars used by credit union employees, three of which are fuel efficient hybrid sedans.